SoftwareAG/c8y-docs/src/documents/guides/users-guide/overview.html.md

 to search the inventory for objects containing "My" or "Demo" but not "Device".

-Case is ignored.
+Uppercase and lowercase are ignored.
 The following search texts return the same result:

 	My Demo Device
 	My demo device